Into Windows

 Many users perform a clean install or reinstall of Windows 10 once in a year to fix issues and restore the lost speed.

-To help users easily download ISO images of Windows 10, an official tool called Media Creation Tool is available ever since the release of Windows 10, and the ISO image file that you download using Media Creation Tool now includes the latest Windows 10 feature update as well.
+To help users easily download ISO images of Windows 10, an official tool called Media Creation Tool has been available ever since the release of Windows 10, and the ISO image file that you download using Media Creation Tool now includes the latest Windows 10 feature update as well.

 That is, the screen where you are asked to select the edition of Windows 10 that you want to download doesn’t list the Windows 10 Pro edition.
 The list shows only Windows 10 and Windows 10 N editions, and there is no mention of Windows 10 Pro.